Danielsio/React---GitHub-Finder/README.md

-# Getting Started with Create React App
+# search Github users and display their info.

-App to search Github users and display their info.
+Hello, in this React project I implemented an App to search Github users and display their info.